games647/FastLogin/README.md

 # FastLogin

-Checks if a minecraft player has a valid paid account.
+Checks if a minecraft player has a valid premium (paid account).
 If so, they can skip offline authentification.

 Requirements:
 * [ProtocolLib](http://www.spigotmc.org/resources/protocollib.1997/)